antonioscalaunina/pyANTI-FASc/README.md

     wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
     chmod +x Miniconda3-latest-Linux-x86_64.sh
     ./Miniconda3-latest-Linux-x86_64.sh
+    conda update

-The first command will download the installer while the other ones are used to run the installer.
+The first command will download the installer while the other ones are used to run the installer and install conda to the latest version.
 During the installation the user will be asked to decide if the conda execution must be automatic every time a terminal is open.
 Such a choice is optional.

 Once miniconda is installed it will be sufficient to enter into the main folder and create the conda environement antifasc by typing: